-This power-up green smoothie is made using a wide selection of veggies, fruits, spices and superfoods.
-It’s loaded with healthy fats, has a bit of protein, is low in sugar and packed with vitamins, minerals, enzymes and phytonutrients form all those wonderful greens.
+This power-up green smoothie is prepared using a wide selection of veggies, fruits, spices and superfoods.
+It’s loaded with healthy fats, has a bit of protein, it’s low in sugar and packed with vitamins, minerals, enzymes and phytonutrients form all those wonderful healthy greens.

-My smoothie formula is simple enough and pretty much looks like this:
+My smoothie formula is actually very simple and pretty much looks like this:

 - Healthy fats